folio-org/stripes-cli/doc/commands.md

 ## `workspace` command

-Create a Yarn workspace for Stripes development, select modules, clone, and install.
+Create a workspace for Stripes development, select modules, clone, and install.

 Usage:
 ```